enisz/igdb/README.md

 | summary | String | A short summary |
 | url | String | The website address (URL) of the item |

 Return value depends on the `$count` parameter.
-For more details on the return values please refer to the [Return Values Section](#return-values).
+For more details on the return values check the [Return Values Section](#return-values).

 ### Platform Website
 `IGDB::platform_website(array $query, boolean $count = false) : mixed`

 Fetching data from IGDB database using [Platform Website Endpoint](https://api-docs.igdb.com/#platform-website).
-For more details on the method parameters please refer to the [Query Parameters Section](#query-parameters).
+For more details on the method parameters check the [Endpoints Section](#endpoints).

 **Endpoint Details:**